 Town of Edgewood

-Edgewood parks and open spaces are open from an hour before sunrise until an hour after sunset.
-Facility Rentals.
+Facilities are open an hour before sunrise until an hour after sunset.

 When are Parks & Recreation Advisory Committee (PRAC) meetings?

-2. You may also request to have them sent via an email distribution list by contacting Parks & Recreation Director, Roger Holden at 505-286-4518 or email@example.com.
+2. You may also request to have them sent via an email distribution list monthly by contacting the Parks and Recreation Adminstrator at 505-286-4518 or email@example.com.

-Please call the Town offices to make inquiries regarding facility reservations and availability at 505-286-4518.
+Please call the Town Office to make inquiries regarding facility reservations and availability at 505-286-4518.

 What parks and recreational facilities are available in Edgewood?